 AIRE has a group of international business leaders to help determine the economic impact of its actions based on the KPIs.
 The Advisory Board does not evaluate the project quantitatively, it gives qualitative advice and recommendations instead.
-Currently, AIRE Advisory Board consists of the following members:
+Currently, AIRE Advisory Board for health technology Call for Ideas consists of the following members: